Uniclass

-Uniclass 2015 is a unified classification system for all sectors of the UK construction industry.
-It contains consistent tables classifying items of all scales, from entire systems such as a railway to individual product items such as anchor plates, flue liners or LED lamps.
+Uniclass is a unified classification system for the construction industry.
+Developed in the UK but capable of use internationally, it contains consistent tables classifying items of all scales, from entire complexes such as a railway or airport to individual product items such as anchor plates, flue liners or LED lamps.

-Originally released in 1997, Uniclass allowed project information to be structured to a recognised standard.
-The original version was later heavily revised, to make it more suitable for use with modern construction industry practice, and to make it compatible with Building information modeling (BIM) processes.
+Originally released in printed form in 1997, Uniclass allowed project information to be structured to a recognised standard.
+The original version was later heavily revised.
+Uniclass2 (2013) was developed to make it more compatible with Building information modeling (BIM) processes, and further enhanced in development by NBS of the current version, known as Uniclass 2015.

 History

-Uniclass was created in 1997 by the Construction Project Information Committee (CPIC), a UK industry organisation with representatives from key institutions including the Royal Institute of British Architects and the Royal Institution of Chartered Surveyors.
-A voluntary standard classification system for the construction industry, it was intended to help organise information throughout design and construction processes.
-A standard classification facilitates interoperability between different systems.
+Uniclass was created by the Construction Project Information Committee (CPIC), a UK industry organisation with representatives from key institutions including the Royal Institute of British Architects (RIBA) and the Royal Institution of Chartered Surveyors (RICS).
+CPIC had previously published various guidance documents on efficient preparation of project specifications and production drawings, and some of the proceeds from sales of these publications contributed towards the cost of a feasibility study on a Unified Classification for the Construction Industry (abbreviated as 'Uniclass').
+It was intended to supersede CI/SfB (Construction Indexing/Samarbetskommittén för Byggnadsfrågor), a classification system originally developed in Sweden and introduced to the UK by the RIBA in 1961.

-Early versions were criticised for not being unified, for inconsistencies between the labelling and depth of tables, for poor integration of civil engineering and building works, and for being an essentially paper-based system.
-Uniclass 1.4 was superseded by Uniclass 2 in 2013.
+A voluntary standard classification system for the construction industry, it was intended to help organise information throughout design and construction processes; a standard classification facilitates interoperability between different systems.
+The first edition was published in 1997 as a 215-page printed book (mainly comprising tables).
+The content ("Uniclass 1") was maintained in a printed form until 2013 ("Uniclass 1.4: Legacy Release").
+Early versions were criticised for not being unified, for inconsistencies between the labelling and depth of its then 15 tables, for poor integration of civil engineering and building works, and for being an essentially paper-based system.